- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Ensure that all diapering and toileting supplies are well-stocked and accessible.

-- Involve young children in the diapering and toileting process (e.g., they may be able to help pull up their pants or hold the diaper); it’s something you do together not something that is done to them.
+- Involve infants and toddlers in the diapering and toileting process; it's something you do together not something that is done to them.

 - Use descriptive language to explain what is happening during diapering and toileting.

-To help provide a healthy restroom environment, consider posting the Gloving Guidelines poster from Child Care Aware of North Dakota in your restroom or changing area.
-Save the Changing Soiled Clothing Guide as a reference.
+Use these documents to help provide a healthy restroom environment.
+Post the Gloving Guidelines poster from Child Care Aware of North Dakota in your restroom or diaper changing area.
+Save the Changing Soiled Clothes guide as a reference.

 Ohio Child Care Resource and Referral Association.
 (2006).
 Ohio’s Infant & Toddler Guidelines.